 Here are a few pointers to keep in mind as you analyze price vs. cost:

 - The cloud makes everything easier, but that doesn’t mean you don’t need great people working for you.

 - Technology is great, but nothing takes the place of the trained eye of a dedicated auditor.

 - Your account’s human resources will ultimately provide the corrective action (the value) to bring about compliance.

 This same principle applies to COI tracking solutions.
 There are methods that businesses can leverage in order to save on this process.
 BCS, for instance, has a free COI tracking spreadsheet template.
 But taking this process in-house does not mean it's free, especially when one takes into consideration the time an internal team must spend in order to manage the task successfully.

 To learn even more about what your current solution is costing you and how you can maximize the ROI for your COI tracking activities, BCS also offers an excel-based calculator tool that's free to download.

 Hopefully, your legal and/or risk management department(s) created the conditions to transfer loss.
-If you are confident that this is the case, you’re on the right track.
+If you are confident that this is the case, you’re on the right track, and our self-service solution can help simplify your document tracking.
 However, you’ll need a hands-on approach to turn that legal protection on paper into something that works in the real world.
-BCS uses trained human resources to make proactive, outbound phone calls that ensure compliance.
+BCS's full-service solution uses trained human resources to make proactive, outbound phone calls that ensure compliance.
 Save time and transfer loss by dramatically improving vendor compliance with BCS.